Keysight/ixnetworkve/aws/Deployment/Terraform/IxNetworkWeb-FullDeployment/IxNetworkWeb-on-AWS-1-CTA-1-VPC-1-Public-Subnet-1-Private-Subnet/README.md

-# IxNetworkWeb-on-AWS-1-Cloud-App-1-VPC-1-Public-Subnet
+# IxNetworkWeb-on-AWS-1-CTA-1-VPC-1-Public-Subnet-1-Private-Subnet

 ## Description
-This deployment creates a topology with a single virtual private cloud having a single public facing subnet.
+This deployment creates a topology with a single virtual private cloud having a single public facing subnet and a single private subnet.

 ## Optional Variables
 ```